Randal Grichuk Player Props: Rockies vs. Mets

 Randal Grichuk At The Plate

-- Grichuk is hitting .342 with six doubles, a home run and eight walks.
+- Grichuk is batting .338 with six doubles, a home run and eight walks.

+- He has hit a long ball in one of 20 games, and in 1.2% of his plate appearances.

-- In 84.2% of his 19 games this season, Grichuk has picked up at least one hit.
-He's also had eight multi-hit games.
+- In six games this season, Grichuk has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.